IMO 2020 is Biggest Change in History of the Oil Market: Sen

 Her assessment is the latest in what is becoming an increasingly worried commentary from energy and oil analysts over the impact of the IMO 2020 rule.

-Morgan Stanley last week said the new rules would push oil prices to $90/bbl in 2020, but how this will translate into bunker prices is unclear as the supply & demand picture for HSFO and gassoil will be radially different.
+Morgan Stanley last week said the new rules would push oil prices to $90/bbl in 2020, but how this will translate into bunker prices is unclear as the supply & demand picture for HSFO and gassoil will be radically different.

 What is clear, however, is that in 2020 there will be significantly lower demand for high sulfur products.